 However, there is a a fairly rare allergy called Food Protein-induced Enterocolitis Syndrome (FPIES).
 This is a food allergy that affects primarily infants and young children and may be triggered by grains such as rice, according to the American College of Allergy, Asthma and Immunology.

-Symptoms may include vomiting, diarrhea, dehydration and lack of energy.
 In many cases, a clinically supervised food challenge may be required to confirm FPIES.
 In many cases, children outgrow FPIES by three or four years of age.

 White Rice Preparation and Useful Tips